 "How can he read if he can't see?"
 "He reads with his hands.
 He feels the raised dots with his fingers, just like you see the letters with your eyes."

-"Inandi uda nande nale omunhu ta shiki omwilwa muwa ngaashi ou," osho a diladila ye mwene.
+ever heard anyone whistle so beautifully pre-thinks to himself. ••• "Inandi uda nande nale omunhu ta shiki omwilwa muwa ngaashi ou," osho a diladila ye mwene.